 It is time to learn about oysters and enjoy these nutritiously delicious bivalves.
 Oysters may not lead the most glamorous lives clustered together feeding on algae, but they are packed with essential nutrients like protein, zinc, iron, omega 3 fatty acids, calcium, vitamin A and vitamin C. In fact oysters are one of the best sources for zinc which boosts your immune system, is essential for mental health, and increases fertility (hence where they get their reputation as an aphrodisiac).
+Oysters are beneficial for helping prevent cardiovascular disease, protect against osteoporosis, promotes blood circulation, and helps in healing wounds.
 Whether you are a beginner in the oyster world or you are looking to learn more, here are a few tips on how to enjoy them along with our top 25 favorite oyster bars.

 Peak Time To Enjoy

 It is now argued that with the advancement in refrigeration and transportation methods that oysters can be enjoyed anytime of year, and while that may be true to an extent, oysters are still at their peak of deliciousness in the chilly months of the fall.
 For one, colder temperatures outside mean colder water and oysters are always better in colder water.
 Also, they breed during the summer so in order to grow into healthy oysters and keep a sustainable population it is better for them to be harvested in the fall, which most are.

 For the Oyster Virgin

 If you have never been into oysters may we recommend trying the small and extremely tasty Kumamoto.
 Also Murder Point Oysters out of Alabama are delicious, buttery and beautiful.
 In fact the first time I had them I could not get over how tasty as well as how white and clean the shell was, so I went home and began to look them up, imagine how delightful to discover that they are raised in Alabama by a five generation fisherman family.